Mass hierarchy, mass gap and corrections to Newton's law on thick branes with Poincare symmetry: Setup, solutions and their physical implications

-where $\phi$ is a bulk scalar field and $V(\phi)$ is a self--interacting potential for the scalar field.
-We shall study a solution which preserves 4--dimensional Poincar\'e invariance with the metric
+where $\phi$ is a bulk scalar field and $V(\phi)$ is a self--interacting potential.
+We shall study solutions which preserve 4D Poincar\'e invariance with the metric

-where $e^{2A(y)}$ is the warp factor of the metric and depends just on the fifth dimension $y$, $m,n=0,1,2,3$.
-We do not go into details about obtaining solutions to this system (see \cite{dewolfe,gremm} for details), but just quote the following concrete solution
+where $e^{2A(y)}$ is the warp factor of the metric and depends just on the fifth dimension $y$; $m,n=0,1,2,3$.
+We do not go into details about obtaining solutions to this system (see \cite{dewolfe}--\cite{csakietal} for details), but just quote a pair of concrete solutions with different physical properties.

+Let us first consider the following solution to the scalar--tensor model (\ref{action}) that was first obtained in \cite{gremm2} (this solution was also obtained in \cite{csakietal} in conformally flat coordinates):

-In \cite{bh3} it was also shown that if the range of the fifth dimension is $[-\pi/2,\pi/2],$ such a solution describes a single thick brane located at $y_0$, where $a$ characterizes the width of the warp factor $\Delta\sim 1/a$ in the case when the constant $b>0$.
-Thus, we have considered just the positive definite part of the $\cos$ function in order to avoid sign changes in the signature of the metric.
+If the range of the fifth dimension is $-\pi/2\le a(y-y_0)\le\pi/2,$ such a solution describes a single thick brane located at $y_0$, where $a$ characterizes the width of the warp factor $\Delta\sim 1/a$ in the case when the constant $b>0$.
+Thus, we have considered just the positive definite part of the $\cos$ function in order to avoid possible sign changes in the signature of the metric.
 This solution corresponds to the following self--interacting potential which, after inverting (\ref{sol}), can be explicitly written as a function of the scalar field:

+A particularity of this solution is that it develops naked singularities at the boundaries of the extra dimension, i.e., at $-\pi/2a$ and $\pi/2a$.
+Another interesting feature of this solution is that the self--interacting potential (\ref{intpotfi}) is unbounded from below when $b>1/2$, a situation that usually takes place in AdS supergravity without pathology \cite{dewolfe,townsend}.

+We shall also consider another solution to our model originally derived in \cite{gremm1} (similar solutions were constructed in \cite{csakietal} and \cite{kantietal3} in a slightly different context):